SyedSaadh1/Multi-Step-Form/README.md

 API Integration: Implement backend integration to store form data persistently.
 Enhanced UX: Add animations/transitions between form steps for a smoother user experience.
 Unit Testing: Write unit tests to validate form components and validation functions.
+Author
+Your Name
+Acknowledgements
+This project was inspired by [insert source if any].
 License
 This project is licensed under the MIT License - see the LICENSE file for details.